 What is causing my nasal congestion?

-Whether you are full of a winter cold or are being badly affected by summer allergies, nasal congestion – when your nose becomes inflamed and feels blocked – is a symptom of a handful of many minor illnesses.
+Whether you are full of a winter cold or are being badly affected by summer allergies, nasal congestion – when your nose becomes inflamed and feels blocked – is a symptom of many minor illnesses.
 Typically these are nothing to worry about and the symptoms can be relieved through the use of over-the-counter nasal decongestant sprays and sore throat sprays.
 However, from pregnancy to alcohol consumption, did you know that this unpleasant phenomenon can be symptomatic of a whole host of different root causes?

 In this blog, we look at the core explanations of nasal congestion, before looking specifically at some of the lesser-known causes.